makersquare/student-boxen/README.md

 You'll also need to create a GitHub account, if you haven't already.

+### Snow Leopard

 Are you running on Snow Leopard?
 Then you'll just need to [download and install this](https://github.com/downloads/kennethreitz/osx-gcc-installer/GCC-10.6.pkg) instead.

+Unfortunately, **Boxen won't run on Snow Leopard**.
+But never fear!
+One of our intrepid instructors can get you set up with a manual install.
+Just be sure to install the GCC package linked above beforehand.

 ## WARNING